Tutors42Lyon/cpp-beginners-workshop/README.md

 ### `static`

 Static data members are not associated with the objects of the class: they are **independent** variables/functions with **static storage duration**.
+They still belong to the `class`.

 They are useful for maintaining a shared data among all instances of the class.

 **Static attributes**
 - **Only one copy** of that member is created for all instances of a given `class`.